 Find out how likely you are to get accepted at Lehigh based on your GPA, test scores, and even extracurricular activities.
 Then, get custom recommendations for how to improve your odds - completely for free.Calculate My Chances

 Sponsored by CollegeVine

-Can I get into Lehigh University?
-The school has a 25% acceptance rate.
-Last year, 3,489 out of 13,871 applicants were admitted making Lehigh University a highly competitive school to get into with a lesser chance of acceptance for qualifying applicants.
-Academically, it has extremely high requirements for admission test scores, generally admitting students who score in the top 10 percent.
-Only 35% of those admitted chose to enroll in the school.
-Most incoming freshmen graduated in the top ten percent of their high school class.
+How hard is it to get into Lehigh and can I get accepted?
+The school has a 32% acceptance rate ranking it #8 in Pennsylvania for lowest rate of acceptance.
+Last year, 5,023 out of 15,649 applicants were admitted making Lehigh a highly competitive school to get into with a lesser chance of acceptance for qualifying applicants.
+Academically, it has extremely high requirements for admission test scores, generally admitting students who score in the top 12 percent.
+Lehigh University typically accepts and attracts "A-" average high school students.
+Only 28% of those admitted chose to enroll in the school.
+Most incoming freshmen graduated in the top quarter of their high school class.

 |SAT Test||25th Percentile Score|